TimVerschuren/GeCCo/README.md

 - Transcription Factors:
     - An InterPro classification file (JGI) for each species.
 'IPR' must be included in the file name
     - A .tsv file named 'TF_PFAM.tsv' containing the Pfam Accessions for the transcription factors of interest.

+- Peptidase Clans:
+    - An InterPro classification file (JGI) for each species.
+'IPR' must be included in the file name
+    - A .tsv file named 'Pep_PFAM.tsv' containing the Pfam Accessions for the peptidase clans of interest.

 - CAZymes:
     - A CAZyme prediction results from [dbCAN3](https://bcb.unl.edu/dbCAN2/blast.php) for each species.
 'CAZy' must be included in the file name